GLOSSARY

 How Do Threat Actors Use Vulnerabilities?

-To take advantage of vulnerabilities, threat actors must first find a way to leverage them.
-This act is known as “exploiting” a vulnerability, in which a hacker uses an “exploit” (which refers to pieces of software or certain pieces of code or data), to perform an unauthorized or unintended action on the system.
+To take advantage of vulnerabilities, threat actors must first find a way to use them.
+This act is known as “exploiting” a vulnerability.
+A hacker uses an “exploit” to perform an unauthorized or unintended action on the system.
+An exploit refers to pieces of software or certain pieces of code or data.

 Exploits can be automated using scripts or software tools.
-Once a working exploit is leveraged, attackers can perform a wide range of activities.
-Such actions include giving themselves administrative privileges, enabling malicious actors to delete legitimate users, install malware, or move laterally within the victim’s network to gain access into other systems and devices.
+Once a working exploit is used, attackers can perform a wide range of activities.
+Such actions include giving themselves administrative privileges.
+This enables malicious actors to delete legitimate users, install malware, or move laterally within the victim’s network.
+This allows them to gain access into other systems and devices..

 Types of Vulnerabilities